conorfennell/scala-zen/questions/scala.md

 ## What is the uniform access principal
 The uniform access principle states that variables, precomputed properties and parameterless functions should be accessed using the same syntax.
 Therefore not betraying whether they are implemented through storage or through computation.
-Scala supports this principle by not allowing parentheses to be placed at call sites of parameterless functions A parameterless function definition can be changed to a val or vice versa, without affecting client code
+Scala supports this principle by not allowing parentheses to be placed at call sites of parameterless functions.
+A parameterless function definition can be changed to a val or vice versa, without affecting client code

 ```scala